MSmaili/renym/docs/modes.md

 # Modes

-Modes define how RNM transforms file and directory names.
+Modes define how Renym transforms file and directory names.

 - By default, modes apply to filenames only.
 - When directory renaming is enabled, the same transformation rules apply to directory names.